 Approaches to Patch Design

 Most guitar players use a number of different guitars, pickup combinations, tones and effects in different songs or even in different parts of the same song.
-This adds interest and color to you playing that helps maintain the audience’s attention.
+This adds interest and color to your playing that helps maintain the audience’s attention.
 You can do a lot with just the right pickup selection, and using the guitar volume and tone controls.
 But Helix gives a wealth of other choices for distortion levels, effects, amp models, and synth effects.
 How do we setup patches to organize all these capabilities so they are ready and easy to use in a live setting?

-There are two broad approaches to designing patches: Stomp mode: get the most out of each patch, or Preset Mode: make each patch for a specific purpose.
+There are two broad approaches to designing patches: Stomp mode: get the most out of each patch (includes snapshots), or Preset Mode: make each patch for a specific purpose.
 These two approaches correspond to the Helix Stomp Footswitch Mode and Preset Footswitch Mode respectively.
 In stomp footswitch mode the footswitches are used to control 8 or 10 (Stomp Mode Switches global setting) effect settings while in preset footswitch mode the footswitches are used to select between 8 different patches.
 The Preset Mode Switches global setting can be used to provide a combination of both with one row of stomp switches and another row of four presets.

 Stomp mode minimizes the number of patches and reduces patch switching within and between songs.
 The idea is to design the patch to reflect your playing style and the range of tones you need.
 Then you use just one patch, getting different tones by turning effects blocks on and off within the patch.
 This is very similar to how you would setup a typical guitar amp and pedal board.
 You might have two speaker cabinets or two amps to get a range of tones, but that’s it.
 You would typically have one pedalboard that contains all your effects in a fixed order.
 Then you change tones primarily through bypassing or turning on effects in the pedalboard.